kivattt/reindev-dashboard/README.md

 - Reach it at `localhost:8080`

 # Important info
+This is an HTTP server.
+Everything can be intercepted by your ISP, local starbucks squatter or big brother \
+So use a unique password, and not one you use elsewhere.

-The admin user has full access to the tools. \
+The admin user has full access to the tools \
-The staff user only has access to the `find-alts` tool, because it should not leak any IP addresses. \
+The staff user only has access to the `find-alts` tool, because it should not leak any IP addresses \
 Give your staff team access to the staff user, to not leak any IP addresses from the `server.log`